jcwilk/bueller/README.markdown

  * Add Bueller::RubyforgeTasks to bring in the appropriate tasks.
  * Note, using `bueller --rubyforge` when generating the project does this for you automatically.

-A Rakefile setup for rubyforge would include something like this:
+A gemspec setup for rubyforge would include something like this:

-    begin
-      require 'bueller'
-      Bueller::Tasks.new do |gemspec|
+    Gem::Specification.new do |s|
       # ommitted for brevity
       gemspec.rubyforge_project = 'the-perfect-gem' # This line would be new
     end

-      Bueller::RubyforgeTasks.new do |rubyforge|
-        rubyforge.doc_task = "rdoc"
-      end
-    rescue LoadError
-      puts "Bueller, or a dependency, not available.
-Install it with: gem install bueller" end

 Now you must initially create a 'package' for your gem in your RubyForge 'project':